 If you enjoy being surrounded by baseball, these seasonal positions may be for you.
 All positions require strong interpersonal communication skills and a willingness to assist fans in a polite, friendly manner.
 Every employee is expected to have a basic knowledge of Oriole Park at Camden Yards and be able to locate areas within the ballpark.
 Some positions require standing for long periods of time and exposure to all types of weather.
 Applicants must be able to work long hours, including days, nights, weekends, and holidays.
 Candidates must have some experience working with people in a customer-service capacity.

 Out-going, knowledgeable baseball fans are needed to become Ballpark Tour Guides for Oriole Park at Camden Yards.
 Guides take fans on a 75- minute walking tour of the ballpark, providing statistical and historical information along the way that encompasses the entire Camden Yards neighborhood.
-The rate of pay is $8.00 per hour.
 All applicants must be available between the hours of 10 am and 3 pm between the months of February and October.

 Our Guides have the following qualifications:

 Out-going and fan-friendly individuals are needed to become members of our Event Staff.
 Our Event Staff members greet fans entering the ballpark, assist fans in scanning tickets for entry to the park, provide directional information to fans regarding seating, concessions, emergencies, and maintain an up-beat, family atmosphere so that all fans can enjoy the game.
-The rate of pay is $8.00 per hour.
-Applicants must be available for the majority of home games for the Orioles 2013 schedule.
+Applicants must be available for the majority of home games for the Orioles 2015 schedule.

 Our Event Staff have the following qualifications: